 Such alluring was the beauty of the fall foliage that the Japanese nobility became great admirers of this nature’s beauty.
 They borrowed the words Momiji and Kari and combined them to create Momijigari to mean “red leaves viewing”.
 Trees were planted specifically in continued rows for this autumn hobby of the era’s elite.

 In Japan, the maple is said to possess a poetic, rather than visual, quality although I would beg to differ.
 Cherry trees are generally depicted in Japanese painting, but the maple is best described in waka – Japanese songs, and haiku – Japanese poetry.

 As more and more trees were planted across each prefecture in Japan, it lent a fantastical beauty to the temples in the region.
-The ancient collection of Manyoshu poetry that was compiled in the eighth century, includes numerous stories that involve Momijigari.
+The ancient collection of Manyoshu poetry compiled in the eighth century includes numerous stories involving Momijigari.